What Is Carnitas?

 Carnitas — which means "little meats" in Spanish — is a Mexican pork dish.
 An inexpensive, heavily marbled cut of pork, such as boneless Boston butt, pork shoulder or picnic ham, is braised or simmered for several hours with seasonings and lard until it is so tender that is can be shredded.
 At the end of cooking, the meat is roasted to make it crisp.

-Carnitas is served on its own with salsa, or used as a filling for tacos, burritos, or enchiladas.
+Carnitas is a dish served on its own with salsa and sides, and carnitas is also used as a filling for tacos, burritos, or enchiladas.

 Braised Carnitas vs. Barbacoa

-Carnitas is made from pork whereas barbacao is from beef, usually from the beef cheeks, and it originated in the Caribbean.
-The word "barbecue" comes from barbacao.
+Carnitas is made from pork whereas barbacoa is from beef, usually from the beef cheeks, and originated in the Caribbean.
+The word "barbecue" comes from barbacoa.

-There are different ways of preparing barbacao.
+There are different ways of preparing barbacoa.
 In the United States the term generally means spicy slow-braised beef that has been marinated in adobo seasoning and cooked until fork-tender and pulled apart.